-After all transactions are posted in the sales book the business needs to post them to the related ledger accounts.
+After all transactions are posted in sales book the business needs to post them to the related ledger accounts.
 Following are the steps that need to be followed to post the amounts from sales book to the ledger,

 - Each entry is posted to the debit side of appropriate individual account in the debtor’s ledger at the end of the day, this keeps the accounts up to date.

-- The column for “Total” is then summed at the end of each month & posted to ledger.
+- The column for “Total” is then summed at the end of each month & posted to the ledger.